danwing/cidfi/draft-wing-cidfi.md

 The server's identity is not disclosed to the CIDFI Network Elements, thus maintaining the end user's privacy.
-Communications are relayed through the client because only the client and server knows the identity of the server and can validate its certificate.
+Communications are relayed through the client because only the client knows the identity of the server and can validate its certificate.

 For an attacker to succeed with the nonce challenge against a victim's